-** And if you got Jill alive, the subsequent base conversation also punches you in the gut, quite. [[spoiler:Ike and Jill met a Daein refugee who's just glad that Shiraham's daughter is alive... and proceeds to give an 'encouraging' rant on Jill is going to drive away the 'Crimean monsters' with her 'bodyguard' Ike.
-Both Ike and Jill couldn't bear to deliver the news that they're fighting for Crimea and left the refugee in the dark about the truth, unable to save them from the illusion that Daein under Ashnard is just hell.]]
+** And if you got Jill alive, the subsequent base conversation also punches you in the gut. [[spoiler:Ike and Jill met a Daein refugee who's just glad that Shiraham's daughter is alive... and proceeds to give an 'encouraging' rant on how Jill is going to drive away the 'Crimean monsters' with her 'bodyguard' Ike.
+Both Ike and Jill couldn't bear to deliver the news that they're fighting for Crimea and left the refugee in the dark about the truth, unable to save them from the illusion that Daein under Ashnard is anything but hell.]]

 ** It gets worse: Jill actually has [[DevelopersForesight alternate death dialogue]] if she dies during that chapter while Shiharam is on the map to witness it: